 What Other Facilities Assistance is Available?

-The IDOE Charter School Specialist administers a federal charter school facilities grant paid on a per-pupil basis.
-Please contact the Charter School Specialist, Jeff Barber, for more information.
-Email: firstname.lastname@example.org.
-Phone: 317-232-9143.
+The IDOE Charter School Specialist administers a federal charter school facilities.
+Please contact the IDOE Charter School Specialist for more information.

 Where Can I Get Information About State Funding for Charter Schools?

-The ICSB website contains information about sources of Indiana charter school funding.
-Please see in particular the Charter School Start-Up Manual posted on our website.
+In addition to the IDOE, the ICSB website contains information about sources of Indiana charter school funding.
+Please see in particular the Charter School Start-Up Manual posted on the ICSB website.

-Please note two important facts about Indiana’s school funding formula:
+Please note three important points about Indiana’s school funding formula:

 We strongly encourage all applicants to contact the IDOE Office of School Finance directly with questions about per-pupil funding: http://www.doe.in.gov/idoe/finance.